UnterrainerInformatik/Monogame-Textbox/README.md

 # ![Icon](https://github.com/UnterrainerInformatik/Monogame-Textbox/raw/master/icon.png)Monogame-Textbox

-An editable, multi-language, event-driven textbox for MonoGame that supports selection, special characters, SHIFT-CTRL combinations with cursor-keys and cut/copy/paste.
+This is a PCL that provides an editable, multi-language, event-driven textbox for MonoGame that supports selection, special characters, SHIFT-CTRL combinations with cursor-keys and cut/copy/paste.

 ## Getting Started